 - Signed by the New York Yankees as an amateur free agent.

-- On 19 March, in an exhibition game, the Kansas City Blues humiliate the Washington Senators, 22–5.
+- On March 19th, in an exhibition game, the Kansas City Blues humiliate the Washington Senators, 22–5.
 The Blues collect 23 hits for 46 bases.
-Frenchy Bordagaray starts the scoring with a home run in the first; Jack Saltzgaver is 3-for-3 with three triples and five RBIs.
+Frenchy Bordagaray starts the scoring with a home run in the 1st; Jack Saltzgaver is 3-for-3 with three triples and five RBIs.
 Another familiar name, Johnny Lindell, yields three hits in three innings for the Blues.

-- On 23 November, Lindell is part of one of five groups totaling 23 players, managers, umpires and writers who visit war theatres as part of the USO program.
+- On November 23rd, Lindell is part of one of five groups totaling 23 players, managers, umpires and writers who visit war theaters as part of the USO program.

-- On 1 October 1, the Red Sox need to win just one of the final two games against New York to clinch the title.
-Before a crowd of 69,551 at Yankee Stadium, New York overcomes a 4-0 deficit, as Page is nearly untouchable in five innings of relief.
-Lindell's home run wins it 5-4.
+- On October 1st, the Red Sox need to win just one of the final two games against New York to clinch the title.
+Before a crowd of 69,551 at Yankee Stadium, New York overcomes a 4-0 deficit, as Joe Page is nearly untouchable in five innings of relief.
+Lindell's home run wins it, 5-4.